Spatialized trees and forest stands metrics with BIOMASS

 plot_to_change

-If you want to retrieve the GPS coordinates of the trees in a longitude/latitude format, see this line of code:
+If you want to retrieve the GPS coordinates of the trees in a longitude/latitude format, use this code:

 Dividing plots